AABoyles/LessWrong-Portable/README.md

 # LessWrong Portable

+Download the current version of [The Codex](https://github.com/AABoyles/LessWrong-Portable/raw/master/output/codex.epub)

+## About this

 This is the latest in a long history of independent, disorganized projects to scrape collections of posts from LessWrong into ebooks.
 A few selected examples of others:

 * [jb55's lesswrong-print](https://github.com/jb55/lesswrong-print)